 I have been interested in genetically modified (GM) crops ever since I was working on my doctorate on salt tolerance in grasses in the late 1970’s.
 I have watched them grow from a glint in a few scientists’ eyes to a multinational business.
 Of course this development has not been without controversy.
 I have not infrequently found myself giving talks on this topic, and in 2010 I was even invited to speak at the House of Commons by the All Party Parliamentary Food and Health Forum (FHF).
 I try to take a moderate position and to present all sides of the argument.
-In 2013 we (JRI) organised a conference on GM crops with Redcliffe College, and you can see this HERE.
+In 2013 we (JRI) organised a conference on GM crops with Redcliffe College.
 This latter conference was the most controversial I have ever been involved with, and by trying to give both sides of the argument we found ourselves attacked by both the pro- and anti-GM lobbies.
 This and other experience has led me to believe that GM crops are about as controversial a scientific topic as one can possibly get!

 With the above in mind, I was very pleased to be invited back to the House of Commons to attend another FHF meeting to discuss “GM animals and the food derived from them.”
 Oddly, we hardly hear anything about GM animals compared with GM crops, but surely they must be even more controversial?
 Most GM animals at the moment are laboratory rodents (largely mice) that are used in medical research, and these seem to attract little controversy, but animals that we might potentially eat could be very different.
 So on 25th February 2014, I made my way to London once more.
 There were long queues at security to get in to the House of Commons, but I had plenty of time and even had a coffee at the Jubilee Café.
 I then made my way to Committee Room 19 up rather a lot of staircases and past numerous statues of famous politicians from previous eras.
 We had a little wait outside before the room was free.
 On entering I made my way to a window seat.
 It took me a little while before I looked out of the window, and I was surprised to find that if one were to jump out one would land straight in the River Thames!